Year 7 Transition

 What should I do if my child isn’t making friends?

 Transition can be a difficult time for any child, especially if they are struggling to make friends.
 It is important to realise that many of our new students are the only child from their Primary School in their year at Sale Grammar School, so if your child feels as though they haven’t made any friends yet then they certainly aren’t alone.
-It generally takes the whole of Year 7 for students to fully feel comfortable in school, and cement their long-term friendships.
+It generally takes the full year for students to fully feel comfortable in school, and cement their long-term friendships.
 Often friendship groups chop and change regularly, which is completely normal.
 Encourage your child to join as many extra-curricular clubs as possible, and not to hide away if they are on their own at break and lunchtimes.
 If they are really struggling, advise that they speak to their Form Tutor or Head of Progress and Learning for further guidance.

 How can I help my child with their organisation?